Updated

-Nevada asset forfeiture laws allow the government to seize and forfeit property from individuals when the property has (1) been used to carry out a Nevada felony, or (2) been derived from the proceeds of the felony
+Nevada asset forfeiture laws allow the government to seize and forfeit your property upon a showing that it was (a) used to carry out a felony, or (b) derived from the proceeds of the felony.

-Police generally have to obtain a magistrate judge’s permission in order to seize assets.
-If the police may have performed an unlawful search and seizure in Nevada, then it may be possible to get the property back.
+- Police generally have to obtain a magistrate judge’s permission in order to seize assets.
+If the police may have performed an unlawful search and seizure, then it may be possible to get the property back.

 In this article, our Las Vegas Nevada criminal defense attorneys discuss the following asset forfeiture topics: